tsilva/curriculum-vitae/README.md

 - **Platform**: iPhone (iOS)
 - **Technologies:** iOS, Objective-C, Parse

-Furtile is a social network that allows pet owners and breeders to connect in order to help pets find their perfect mate.
-Developed application from top to bottom (iOS and backend).
-Completed app in record time and released to the App Store.
+Furtile is a social network designed for pet owners and breeders to connect and help pets find their ideal mates.

+I developed the entire application, both the iOS app and the backend, from the ground up.
+The project was completed in record time and successfully released on the App Store.

 <!--
 - [App Store](https://itunes.apple.com/us/app/furtile/id883776204)